dickreuter/neuron_poker/readme.rst

 -  ``test_montecarlo.py``: tests for the hands evaluator and python based equity calculator.
 -  ``test_montecarlo_numpy.py``: tests for the numpy montecarlo
--  ``test_pylint.py``: pylint and pydoc tests to ensure pep8 standards and static code analysis

 Roadmap